masalinas/uniovi-maiind-node-red-docker/README.md

 ![greetings-flow](captures/greetings-flow.png "greetings-flow")

 ![mongo-flow](captures/mongo-flow.png "mongo-flow")

+**NOTE**: the mongodb flows imported by the image not set the mongo credentials by security.
+You must set after login inside node-RED

 ### STEP09: Tag your custom node-red docker image to be published in your docker-hub private repository
 ```